lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 #.
 From the **File** menu, select **Publish to the web**.

    .. image:: ../Images/google-publish-to-web.png
-    :alt: The Google document Publish to web dialog box
+    :alt: The Google document Publish to the web dialog box

 #.
 Click **Publish**, then select **OK** to confirm.
 #.
 Click the **Embed** tab.